 Click Settings.

-From the menu on the left, click Privacy & security.
+On the left side, click Privacy & security.

 Try Netflix again.